-Mike is a second year MTSE graduate student.
+Michael is a second year MTSE graduate student.
 His research at RIT working with Dr. Miri focuses on sustainable liquid crystal polyesters.
 Originally from central Pennsylvania, Michael's undergraduate curriculum at Penn State University consisted of a Bachelor of Science in Civil Engineering and minors in Environmental Engineering, Engineering Entrepreneurship, and Engineering Leadership Development.
 His interests include environmental impacts of plastics in waste streams, sustainable initiatives, and bio-based products